 - Most people with asthma also have allergies.
-That’s why Rush has a Comprehensive Allergy, Asthma and Sinus Center where specialists can help you deal with these related problems at the same time.
+Specialists at Rush can help you deal with these related problems at the same time.

 - You can develop asthma at any age, but it usually starts during childhood.
 Some children with childhood asthma outgrow their symptoms, but most do not.